Brandon Crawford Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.07 team ERA that ranks 12th among all league pitching staffs.
+- The Cubs have a 4.00 team ERA that ranks 10th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender the third-fewest home runs in baseball (61 total, one per game).
+- The Cubs allow the third-fewest home runs in baseball (61 total, one per game).

-- Hendricks makes the start for the Cubs, his fourth of the season.
-He is 0-2 with a 4.70 ERA and 12 strikeouts in 15 1/3 innings pitched.
+- Wesneski makes the start for the Cubs, his 10th of the season.
+He is 2-2 with a 4.15 ERA and 36 strikeouts in 47 2/3 innings pitched.

-- In his last appearance on Tuesday against the San Diego Padres, the right-hander threw six innings, giving up four earned runs while surrendering six hits.
+- The right-hander last appeared on Wednesday against the Los Angeles Angels, when he went 4 2/3 innings, allowing two earned runs while giving up two hits.

-- In three games this season, the 33-year-old has put up a 4.70 ERA and 7 strikeouts per nine innings, while allowing a batting average of .295 to his opponents.
+- In 10 games this season, the 25-year-old has a 4.15 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .246 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.